dlclark/dev-platform-experience/template-report.md

 Submitted [Project Date] by [UserName]

 ## User Background
 Our individual experiences shape us, so write some high-level things about your background here (years of experience with various languages, types of things you usually work on, etc).
 This is hugely important for understanding where you're coming from when you analyze the platform.
+Be sure to include your initial familiarity with the language and platform you're writing about.

 ## The Sales Pitch
 Who's the language designed for?
 Why do people use it?
 Give the best sales pitch you can for using this language and framework.
 If you hate it, just use the official pitch.